itsadrianapaiva/Palindrome-Checker/README.md

 ## Overview

 The **Palindrome Checker** is a simple web-based application that checks whether a given string is a palindrome or not.
 A palindrome is a word, phrase, number, or sequence of characters that reads the same forward and backward (ignoring spaces, punctuation, and case differences).
-This project includes functionality to handle both alphanumeric palindromes and user inputs that include special characters, spaces, or mixed cases.
+This project includes functionality to handle both alphanumeric palindromes and user inputs that include special characters, spaces or mixed cases.

 ## Features